 CoreTrustSeal offers to any interested data repository a core level certification based on the DSA-WDS Core Trustworthy Data Repositories Requirements catalogue and procedures.
 This universal catalogue of requirements reflects the core characteristics of trustworthy data repositories and is the culmination of a cooperative effort between DSA and WDS under the umbrella of the Research Data Alliance to merge their data repositories certifications.

 CoreTrustSeal is a legal entity under Dutch law (CoreTrustSeal Foundation Statutes and Rules of Procedure) governed by a Standards and Certification Board composed of 12 elected members representing the Assembly of Reviewers.
-An ad hoc Board established by WDS and DSA is assuming its responsibilities until the founding Board is elected.
-An Advisory Committee will be also appointed to assist the CoreTrustSeal Board fulfill its mission, and to provide a link with CoreTrustSeal stakeholders and the wider data community including other certification standards.
+An Advisory Committee will be also appointed to assist the CoreTrustSeal Board fulfil its mission, and to provide a link with CoreTrustSeal stakeholders and the wider data community including other certification standards.